 As I always say; "Tools are free if you DIY."

 When you figure that an Ancor hammer crimper would cost you nearly $80.00 and the cost savings in battery cable from a place like Genuinedealz.com is so huge that the high quality crimper is almost no additional expense.
 This is man math at its best.
 Do not run this scenario by your spouse..
 Wink!

-The 94284, which is the non-ratcheting version of this crimp tool that I use, can be purchased from:
+The FTZ 94284, which is the non-ratcheting version of this crimp tool that I recommend using.
+I do not recommend the ratchet version, model 94285, especially for working on boats.
+The FTZ 94284 can be purchased from:

 Sailboatowners.com is a very, very good source and one of my most a trusted and reliable chandlers.
 I buy LOTS from them.